chenzhex/AutoPPTX/paper.md

 # Statement of Need

-PowerPoint (`.pptx`) remains the dominant format for educational presentations worldwide.
-However, educators often spend significant time manually updating and styling slides to reflect new data, lesson plans, or curricula.
-Unlike LaTeX Beamer, which allows programmatic slide creation mainly for academic publishing, `.pptx` lacks robust automation tools tailored for teaching workflows.
+PowerPoint (`.pptx`) remains the dominant format for educational presentations worldwide, used extensively by teachers, trainers, and academic institutions.
+However, educators often spend significant time manually updating, formatting, and customizing slides to incorporate new data, lesson plans, and evolving curricula.
+Unlike LaTeX Beamer, which supports programmatic slide creation primarily for academic publishing, `.pptx` lacks widely accessible and robust automation tools tailored to the diverse and dynamic needs of teaching workflows.

-AutoPPTX addresses this need by:
+AutoPPTX addresses these challenges by:

-- Automating the filling of various placeholder types (text, images, tables) within PowerPoint templates.
+- Automating the filling of multiple placeholder types (text, images, tables) within PowerPoint templates, enabling rapid content updates aligned with lesson revisions or student feedback.
-- Extracting and applying consistent visual styles such as fonts, colors, and alignments to maintain professional and uniform slide decks.
+- Extracting and applying consistent visual styles—such as fonts, colors, alignments, and layouts—to maintain professional, uniform, and accessible slide decks that adhere to institutional or pedagogical standards.
-- Offering both command-line and Python APIs for seamless integration into lesson preparation and educational content pipelines.
+- Providing both command-line and Python APIs for seamless integration into lesson preparation pipelines, enabling educators to generate personalized or adaptive learning materials at scale.
-- Reducing manual workload and human error in slide generation, thereby allowing educators to focus more on content quality and pedagogy.
+- Minimizing manual workload and reducing human errors in slide creation, allowing educators to dedicate more time to pedagogy, student engagement, and curriculum development.
+- Supporting reproducible and scalable slide generation that facilitates sharing, versioning, and collaborative development of teaching resources across departments and institutions.
+- Enhancing accessibility by enabling consistent application of design elements that improve readability and comprehension for diverse learner groups, including those with visual impairments.

-By enabling scalable and reproducible slide deck generation, AutoPPTX empowers educators to deliver high-quality presentations with less effort, fostering better teaching experiences and learning outcomes.
+By enabling efficient, scalable, and reproducible slide deck generation, AutoPPTX empowers educators and educational content creators to deliver high-quality presentations with greater ease and flexibility.
+This promotes improved teaching experiences, fosters learner engagement, and supports diverse educational scenarios—from classroom lectures and workshops to online courses and institutional training programs.

 # Functionality